Japan Drugstore Guide: Best Lip Products in Japan for Spring 2025 - Metropolis Japan

 By Anna Hodes, Phoebe Leisek and Katie Dicken

 As Tokyo transitions from winter into brighter spring shades, we’ve rounded up lip products that Metropolis staff are loving this spring.
-Follow the latest Tokyo trends with this guide to the most popular Japanese lip products that you can find at your local drugstore.
+Follow the latest Tokyo trends with this guide to the most popular lip products that you can find at your local drugstore in Japan.

 Glosses and Tints